Correlophus sarasinorum

-Correlophus sarasinorum, also called commonly Roux's giant gecko, Sarasins' giant gecko, Sarasin's [sic] giant gecko (incorrectly), and the suras gecko, is a species of lizard in the family Diplodactylidae.
+Correlophus sarasinorum, also called commonly Roux's giant gecko, Sarasins' giant gecko, is a species of lizard in the family Diplodactylidae.
 The species is native to the southern portions of the outlying New Caledonian island of Grande Terre.

 Etymology

 The specific name, sarasinorum (masculine, genitive, plural), is in honor of Swiss zoologists Karl Friedrich Sarasin and Paul Benedict Sarasin, who were cousins.

 Conservation status

 C. sarasinorum is currently being evaluated by CITES for protective status and is considered vulnerable to extinction in many herpetological circles.
 It has been found only in six locales in its native habitat.

 Description

 Since there is a considerable variation in snout-to-vent length (SVL) of C. sarasinorum, which ranges from 3.5 to 5.5 inches (9 to 14 centimeters), it has been suggested that more than one subspecies exists; there is no universal consensus on this point.
 The basic color of the suras gecko is brown to gray.
 Two color patterns exist.
 A white spotted version is the recessive trait, and a white "V" pattern is the dominant trait.
 The gecko's appearance has often been described as similar to a large Correlophus ciliatus, with larger eyes.